markstringer-dti/markstringer-dti.github.io/dti.md

 Person 4: Oh my God the Pirate are coming.
 Quick hide in the lifeboats.

-And all of these are viable selections (providing trying to hide in the life boats is ineffectual).
+And all of these are good selections (as long as trying to hide in the life boats doesn't actually work and result in comedy).

 But what can often happen in such a situation is that instead of saying one of the things above, that might move the story forward, someone says something like this:

 Person 5: Hey!
-Let's scrub the decks!
+Let's wash the decks!

 Persons 6, 7, 8, 9 and 10: Yes!
 Let's!